xiakshay/Portfolio/README.md

     * After achieve something
     * for adding new designs
     * can add new sections also
+    * new features are updating on the basis of new learning

 #### I am looking for some big changes
     * ...

-## A pop up notification added yahhh
+* A pop up notification added yahhh
+    * added blur section after popup
+    * popup on about section to preview portfolio and cv
+    * cv has two option
+        * one for preview in another tab for download and zoom
+        * one for move back to section